vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 The other notes about the exercise remain unchanged.

-#### Settings 2025-01-20 onward
+#### Settings 2025-01-20 to 2025-07-04

-In light of good and improving performance on the exercise, I am reducing the frequency to do it (before jogging) to the days that I am not doing either of the strength exercise sets (i.e., either weight lifting + push-ups or dead hang + pull-ups).
+In light of good and improving performance on the exercise, I reduced the frequency to do it (before jogging) to the days that I am not doing either of the strength exercise sets (i.e., either weight lifting + push-ups or dead hang + pull-ups).
 This will make the frequency about one every three days.
 The goal of this change is to reduce my total exercise time, particularly on the days where it's longer, and as a side-effect also make it more equal across days.
 If I find deterioration from this reduced frequency, I might increase the frequency to two out of three days.

+#### Settings 2025-07-05 onward

+In light of continued maintenance and slight improvement of performance, as well as the introduction of several other balance exercises, I decided on 2025-07-05 to reduce the frequency to alternating days among days that I am not doing strength exercises.
+This means the effective frequency will be about once every 6 days, down from once every 3 days.